A successful treatment strategy includes analyzing process and identifying missed eligible patients 24,25

-- Review all patients with a discharge diagnosis of AIS
+Review files of patients with a discharge diagnosis of AIS

 BASED ON YOUR METRICS, WHAT IS THE MOST COMMON REASON FOR NOT TREATING WITH ACTIVASE?